Updated Aug. 24, 2022, at 1 p.m. CT

 “If you have certain federal student loans, now may not be the best time to refinance, given the emergency relief measures that are currently in place,” said Denise Burmeister, director of strategic partnerships at CU Student Choice.
 “It’s hard to beat 0% interest and no payments.
-And these benefits will be in effect through at least Aug.
+And these benefits will be in effect through Dec.
 31, 2022.”

 But if you have private student loans—or previously refinanced your loans—it’s worth looking at refinancing.
 The interest rates remain low, so you might be able to reduce the interest you pay on your loans.

 You can explore your options within Bright Track, Dupaco’s free credit score and report monitoring service.
 Within Bright Track’s Loans & Offers tab, you can select different student loans to explore opportunities to save by refinancing with Dupaco.